ZhaiLab-SUSTech/snuupy/README.md

 - picard

-# acknowledge
+# Acknowledge
 This pipeline was inspired by Sicelore

-# open source license
+# Open source license
 The source code is released under MIT license.